 Prerequisites: None Reading: A possible sequence of papers will be provided in the first week of class (see the course outline below for an example) and will be finalized in the second week of class depending on interests.
 Grading: 50% presentation of a paper, 50% participation in discussion

 PB HLTH 252B: Modeling the dynamics of infectious disease processes

 When: Mondays 2-5pm, Spring semester of each year Units: 3

 The goal of this course is to lead students through the process of designing mathematical models of infectious diseases, fitting these models to data, and using them as public health tools to design effective control strategies.
-Examples are drawn from HIV, influenza, TB, mosquito-borne diseases such as malaria and dengue fever, and recent outbreaks such as Zika, Ebola and SARS.
+Examples are drawn from COVID-19, HIV, influenza, Ebola, and mosquito-borne diseases such as malaria and Zika virus.
 Each class consists of a lecture followed by a computer-based activity to apply the material.
 Students also work on a project in which they design their own model and use it to answer a specific research question.
 Deep mathematical knowledge is not required as the goal of the course is to teach modeling skills to epidemiologists; however, students should be able to write and interpret ordinary differential equations, and to manipulate code in R. A modeling program called Berkeley Madonna will also be used to code differential equations and will be taught in-class.

 Prerequisites: Familiarity with ordinary differential equations and programming in R Textbook:An Introduction to Infectious Disease Modelling by Emilia Vynnycky & Richard White.
 Additional material will be uploaded to the course website weekly.
 Software:R, Berkeley Madonna, Excel Grading: 20% weekly activities, 30% midterm project presentation and report, 50% final project presentation and report